-It may be another of those fractured, purpose-built French resorts, but the high-quality terrain around it means Les Arcs is a lot better than you’d expect.
-Intermediates, experts and freestylers will all like it – and all the “villages” are improving, too.
+It may be another of those fractured, purpose-built French resorts, but its high-quality terrain makes Les Arcs a canny choice for anyone on a budget.
+Intermediates, experts and freestylers will all like it – and many of its “villages” are improving, too.

 Table of Contents

 - 1 Essential Advice for the Perfect Trip

 - 4 Where to Stay

 - 5 Where to Eat

 If you’re looking for a big French ski area, but you don’t want to pay a fortune to stay there – then put Les Arcs near the top of your hit-list.
 Set high above the town of Bourg St Maurice, the resort consists of seven mostly purpose-built villages scattered across the massif of the 3226m Aiguille Rouge.

 Many of the villages themselves are pretty short on charm (Arc 1950 is an exception): but they are stuffed with cheap(ish) self-catering apartments.
 And with 200km of high-quality pistes on the doorstep, and another 225km in neighbouring La Plagne – Paradiski is the super-resort linked by the Vanoise Express double-decker cable-car to La Plagne – it’s a compelling package for anyone who wants to ski hard without paying Courchevel or Val d’Isere prices.